AutoRoboCulture/Nindamani-the-weed-removal-robot/README.md

 | Camera | RPi cam ver.2 |
 | Battery | 48V 30ah |

+# Packages
+In this section we will install all the necessary dependencies in order to be able to launch nindamani robot:
+  - `nindamani_agri_robot` - integrate all launch node of nindamani robot
+  - `rpicam_ai_interface` - controlling the rpi camera with AI interface
+  - `servo_control` -  controlling the servo motors with ROS2 interface
+  - `stepper_control` - controlling the multiple stepper motors with ROS2 interface

 # Installation on Jetson Nano Dev Kit